FriedbergLab/Epictope/README.md

 devtools::install_github("henrichung/epitope_tag")
 ```

 We also provide additional resources outside the main packages, such as scripts to automate conda installation, wrapper scripts for the epictope workflow, and detailed step-by-step workflows as R Markdown Documents and Jupyter Notebooks.
 These can be downloaded from this repository through the webpage, or using git.
+Git is available on both MacOS/Linux and Windows machines

 ```
 git clone https://github.com/henrichung/epitope_tag